pabaq/CarND-Traffic-Sign-Classifier/README.md

-# Traffic Sign Classifier
-Designing a neural network for the classification of traffic sign images.
+This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
+The project resources and build instructions can be found [here][Project].

+## Traffic sign classification with a convolutional neural network build with tensorflow

+In this project we will train and validate several CNN architectures with the goal to classify traffic sign images using the [German Traffic Sign Dataset][Dataset].
+After the training, we will try out the best architecture on random images of traffic signs that we collected from the web.

-The complete code can be found in the follwing modules:
+The complete code can be found in the following modules:

-- ``utilities.py``: helper functions for the loading, preprocessing and plotting of the data and the investigation results.
+- [``utilities.py``][utilities]: helper functions for the loading, preprocessing and plotting of the data and the investigation results.
-- ``model.py``: defintion of a ``Model`` class, making the investigation of several network architectures and parameter variations more comfortable.
+- [``model.py``][model]: defintion of a [``Model``][modelclass] class, making the
+  investigation of several network architectures and parameter variations more comfortable.
-- ``layers.py``: the layer defintions of the investigated networks.
+- [``layers.py``][layers]: the layer defintions of the investigated networks.

-## Steps
+It is also possible to walk through the project using the [Traffic_Sign_Classifier jupyter notebook][notebook] in this repository.

+The project consists of the following steps:

 1. Exploration of the available data set.
-2. The basic ``LeNet-5`` network.
+2. Initial investigation with the basic ``LeNet-5`` network.
 3. Investigation of the influence of several parameter variations and architectures on the network's performance.
 4. Training and testing of the final network.
 5. Predictions on new traffic sign images collected from the internet.

 ## 1. Exploration of the available data set
-The distributions of the training, validation and test data are comparable, however, they are far from being uniform.
+The distributions of the [German Traffic Sign's][Dataset] training, validation and test data are comparable, however, they are far from being uniform.
 Some classes are present much more frequent then others.

 ![][histogram]

 Let's have a look on the traffic sign classes.